This browser is no longer supported.

 Syntax of Copy Constructor

-Characteristics of Copy Constructor
+Examples of Copy Constructor in C++

-5. The copy constructor can be defined explicitly by the programmer.
 If the programmer does not define the copy constructor, the compiler does it for us.

 An implicitly defined copy constructor will copy the bases and members of an object in the same order that a constructor would initialize the bases and members of the object.

-2. User Defined Copy Constructor
+Need of User Defined Copy Constructor

-When is the copy constructor called?
+When is the Copy Constructor Called?

-In C++, a Copy Constructor may be called in the following cases:
+In C++, a copy constructor may be called in the following cases:

 • When an object of the class is returned by value.